Last Updated on

 Just like a tailored suit, nothing can fit better on you than a custom bicycle, but of course, the price tag is much higher.
 Although anybody will benefit from riding a bicycle frame that truly fits their unique body dimensions, flexibility, and riding style, when it comes to touring bicycles, having a perfect fit can really skyrocket your enjoyment during all kinds of travels.

-The frame builder and custom bicycle manufacturers listed here are those I could find on the internet that feature at least one touring specific bicycle in their galleries.
+The frame builder and custom bicycle manufacturers listed here are those I could find on the internet that features at least one touring specific bicycle in their galleries.
 Many of them though, build every kind of bikes, some specializing in racing bicycles, especially the ones that are in the market for a long time.

 This article is written for dreamers, but for some of you, the lucky ones, it might also constitute a useful compass to help navigate the complex, huge, and diverse world of custom-made bicycles.
 Almost all of the handmade bikes featured here won’t become yours for less than 3,000USD (for a complete bicycle, made specifically for you).

 Most of the information about these bicycle frame manufacturers are taken from their own websites.
-This post doesn’t aim to give opinions but showcase the most complete list possible of custom bicycles builders.
+This post doesn’t aim to give opinions but showcase the most complete list possible of custom bicycle builders.
 If you think we missed someone, please let us know in the comments.

 Have a look at the